top of page

 NAD+-Friendly Foods: Eating to Support Cellular Energy.

-While fasting creates powerful metabolic signals that boost NAD+ production, what you eat during your feeding window also significantly impacts NAD+ metabolism.
+While fasting creates powerful metabolic signals that boost NAD+ production, what we eat during our feeding window also significantly impacts NAD+ metabolism.
 Certain foods provide NAD+ precursors and support the enzymes involved in NAD+ synthesis.

 Foods Rich in NAD+ Precursors: